 The main difference, compared to vector data, is that raster objects only accept

-We will expand on CRSs and how to project from one CRS to another in much more detail in Chapter 6.
+We will expand on CRSs and explain how to project from one CRS to another in Chapter 6.

 An important feature of CRSs is that they contain information about spatial units.
 Clearly, it is vital to know whether a house’s measurements are in feet or meters, and the same applies to maps.
 It is good cartographic practice to add a scale bar onto maps to demonstrate the relationship between distances on the page or screen and distances on the ground.
 Likewise, it is important to formally specify the units in which the geometry data or pixels are measured to provide context, and ensure that subsequent calculations are done in context.